LEARNAcademy/syllabus/react/state.md

 ### Updating State Values

 Next we need a way to allow the user to increment the counter's value.
-So we will add a method to our component.
-The method will be called `handleClick` to reflect the type of user interaction with our application.
+So we will add a function to our component.
+The function will be called `handleClick` to reflect the type of user interaction with our application.
 Inside `handleClick` the `setCount` method will be called and passed the current value of `count` plus one.

-The `handleClick` method is now ready to be called.
-We can add an `onClick` attribute to the `div` that will trigger the `handleClick` method.
+The `handleClick` function is now ready to be called.
+We can add an `onClick` attribute to the `div` that will trigger the `handleClick` function.

 Now we have a working counter application!